port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/go.md

 </details>

-## Working with Port's API and Bash Script
+## Working with Port's API and Bash script

+Here is an example snippet showing how to integrate Port's API and webhook with your existing pipelines using bash:

 <details>